sloan-ireland/Images/README.md

 ## Task 3: Meta meta
 ![Q2](https://raw.githubusercontent.com/sloan-ireland/Images/main/29.03.2023_12.22.57_REC.png)
 Given the name of this task we can assume we need to look at the metadata of the file.
 The [Findme.jpg](https://raw.githubusercontent.com/sloan-ireland/Images/main/Findme.jpg) file doesn't reveal anything at first glance so off to the terminal we go.
-We can use an EXIF tool to look at the metadeta using the following command:
+We can use an EXIF tool to look at the metadata using the following command:
 ```
 exiftool Findme.jpg
 ```